← Back to Blog

 • Attempted Wayback/archival harvesting — tooling absent in the specific lab VM; method noted for future runs

-• GitHub OSINT: discovered https://github.com/REDACTED_ORG/REDACTED_REPO containing cloud service account artifacts — for a different provider (non-AWS)
+• GitHub OSINT: discovered repository containing cloud service account artifacts — for a different provider (non-AWS)

 Notes & Analysis: Multi-cloud leakage is a real foot-gun; finding keys for a different cloud often indicates engineering hygiene issues and could enable lateral pivot in cross-cloud setups.
-No public buckets were found for standard name patterns, so we pivoted to host discovery.
+No public buckets were found, so we pivoted to host discovery.

 Method: iterate lab subnet, perform HTTP/host checks (non-destructive), and fingerprint the web service headers.